 Even if you still don’t know what to do... still, make the decision.
 A wrong decision is better than no decision at all.
 As I said earlier, the unnecessary attempt of a breakup will let you understand that you don’t want to live without that person, whereas the futile efforts to save the relationship will quickly show you that it is, in fact, better to split up.

-What if you are in no position to take a break from your relationship at the moment, because it is impossible to avoid everyday contact?
-You can as well plan a break that you will take after a while and, in the meantime, taking under consideration the following tips:
+What if you are in no position to take a break from your relationship at the moment because it is impossible to avoid everyday contact?
+You can as well plan a break that you will take after a while and, in the meantime, taking into consideration the following tips:

 1. Cut down on your daily conversations as much as possible and be determined to nip in the bud any discussions that may lead to ugly arguments, even if you feel the urge to vent your spleen in front of your partner;